RylanSchaeffer/Stanford-AI-Alignment-Double-Descent-Tutorial/README.md

-# An Introductory Tutorial on Double Descent
-## What Double Descent Is and Why It Occurs
+# What Double Descent Is and Why It Occurs:

-Authors: Rylan Schaeffer, etc.
+## An Intuitive, Interpretable Understanding with Causal Ablations

-This repository contains the code and data for our preprint "An Introductory Tutorial on Double Descent: What Double Descent Is and Why It Occurs".
+This repository contains the code and data for our preprint "What Double Descent Is and Why It Occurs: An Intuitive, Interpretable Understanding with Causal Ablations".
-The tutorial will be available on arXiv (and LessWrong?).
+The tutorial will be available on arXiv (and SAIL Blog and LessWrong?).

 [Overleaf Draft](https://www.overleaf.com/read/xscfwstjdqwy)